bpt26/parsimony/3_incrementally_add_samples/README.md

 #### Test UShER and matUtils tree-building and optimization:
 ```
 mkdir INCREMENTAL_PBS/
-bash makeTrees.sh # This script adds each batch in order, optimizing after each step with matOptimize, and logging each optimization step.
+bash makeTreesMatOptimizeParsimony.sh # This script adds each batch in order, optimizing after each step with matOptimize, and logging each optimization step.
 ```

 #### After 50 batches have finished, extract trees and compress files: